nottoseethesun/pulsechain-validator-analytics/get-validator-payments/README.md

 IMPORTANT: Use at your own risk as defined in the included file, `../LICENSE`.

 For details, see the file header doc in `index.js`.

+## Config

+See the `README.md` file in the parent directory.

+Also, see the file header doc in `index.js`.